 We are a specialty insurance carrier primarily underwriting commercial multi-peril, liquor liability, workers' compensation, and umbrella liability coverages for the food and beverage industry through our subsidiary insurance company, ICC.
-ICC writes business in Colorado, Illinois, Indiana, Iowa, Kansas, Minnesota, Missouri, Ohio, and Wisconsin and markets through independent agents.
-Approximately 33.7% and 36.9% of the premium was written in Illinois for the years ended December 31, 2017 and 2016, respectively.
-ICC has two wholly owned subsidiaries, Beverage Insurance Agency and Estrella Innovative Solutions, Inc. ICC Realty, LLC is a serial LLC that held investment property for ICC and was a wholly owned subsidiary of ICC through October 11, 2017.
-ICC sold all of its real estate holdings held by ICC Realty, Inc. to its parent, ICC Holdings, Inc. via the sale of ICC Realty, Inc. to ICC Holdings, Inc. during the fourth quarter of 2017.
-The Company operates as a single segement.
+ICC writes business in Illinois, Iowa, Indiana, Minnesota, Missouri, Wisconsin, and Ohio and markets through independent agents.
+Approximately 36.9% and 35.7% of the premium is written in Illinois for the years ended December 31, 2016 and 2015, respectively.
+The Company has three wholly owned subsidiaries, Beverage Insurance Agency, Estrella Innovative Solutions, Inc., and ICC Realty, LLC.; however the Company operates as a single segment.